starkaiser/solar-sensor/README.md

 ### R

 To make the plots, simply run the scripts in the /src/R folder.
+This is easy to do in RStudio.

 ## License